gitpetr/Chi_app/README.markdown

 ------------------------------------------------------------------------------------------

+* Added line to load script if it IE 8 or less.
 * Now users can't register in system.
 To enable this feature:
   1. Remove from routes.rb from `devise_for :users, :skip => [:registrations]` that `:skip => [:registrations]`
   2. From app/views/devise/shared/_links uncomment this: